jpasqua/FauxTRS/Instructions.md

 # Building the FauxTRS
 These instructions are a work-in-progress.
 As problems are noted or suggestions arise, I will update the instructions as I have time.
 Thank you for your patience.
+Throughout the Instructions when I am referring to a printed part, I will italicize the name.
+For example: *Back Cover*.
 Below are some reference images of the assembled model.

 [<img src="images/Model/Full_Front.png" width="256">](images/Model/Full_Front.png)
 [<img src="images/Model/Full_Back.png" width="256">](images/Model/Full_Back.png)